namhyung/uftrace/README.md

 Limitations
 ===========
-- It can trace a native C/C++ application on Linux and Android.
+- It can trace a C/C++/Rust/Python application on Linux and Android.
-- It *cannot* trace already running process.
+- It *cannot* trace an already running process yet.
-- It *cannot* be used for system-wide tracing.
+- It was *not* designed for system-wide tracing in mind.
-- It supports x86 (32 and 64 bit), ARM (v6 or later) and AArch64 for now.
+- It mainly supports x86_64, AArch64 architectures.
+It also works on x86 (32-bit), ARM (v6 and v7) but some features like dynamic tracing and automatic argument fetching might not work well.

 License